When you move to MBIT you can bring your existing numbers with you, this process is called Porting.

 - ADSL - Line Hunt groups - Fax Stream services

 How long does porting take?

-This is a challenging question, if the port is 'Simple' it will generally take a 1-2 weeks to complete, if it is 'Complex' it can take up to 6 weeks.
+This is a challenging question, if the port is 'Simple' it will generally take a 1-2 weeks to complete, if it is 'Complex' it can take upwards of 6 weeks.
 Porting progression is based on business days, so weekends and public holidays can impact delivery.
 You will not be down during this time it is simply the time it takes for approval.